Authentic leadership: Historical background

 The concept of "authenticity" can trace its history back to ancient Greece.
 Ancient Greek philosophers stressed authenticity as an important state through an emphasis on being in control of one's own life and the ubiquitous admonition: "Know thyself".
 Authentic leadership as we know it today evolved from the history of these terms.
 It originated in the 1960s as a means to describe how an organization reflects itself authentically through leadership.
 Some believed that an entire organization could act authentically like a single person through responsibility, reactions to uncertainty, and creativity.
-Others believed that authentic leadership is actually more about how the leaders define their own role within an organization.
+Others believed that authentic leadership was more about how the leaders defined their own role within an organization.

 Recently, authentic leadership has garnered more attention among scholars and practitioners because of publications from Harvard professor and former Medtronic CEO Bill George and other calls for research.
 The past decade has seen a surge in publications about authentic leadership, producing new models, definitions, and theories.
-The emphasis on conceptual development suggest that the concept is still in the initial stages of construct evolution, though as the scholarly research on the topic progresses, the types of publications produced appear to be shifting from mostly conceptual pieces to more and more empirically based articles.
+The emphasis on conceptual development suggests that the concept is still in the initial stages of construct evolution, though as the scholarly research on the topic progresses, the types of publications produced appear to be shifting from mostly conceptual pieces to more and more empirically based articles.
 This shift may be indicative of a nascent emergence of the construct from an introduction and elaboration evolutionary stage to one marked by evaluation and augmentation.